JuliaVTK/WriteVTK.jl/README.md

 In this case, the array is of length 1, but that changes when working with [multiblock files](#multiblock-files).

-## Usage: image data
+## Image data

 The points and cells of an image data file are defined by the number of points in each direction, `(Nx, Ny, Nz)`.
-The origin of the dataset and the spacing in each direction can be optionally included.
+In addition, the origin of the dataset and the spacing in each direction can be optionally specified.
 Example:

 ``` julia